dpakGit/DevOps_Traning/Terraform/07-Conditional Expressions/Practice.md

 #### How it works

-1. When you run terraform apply, Terraform will prompt you to enter a value for the instance_type variable.
+1. When you run terraform apply, Terraform will prompt you to enter a value for the instance_name variable.
 2. Based on the value you enter, Terraform will evaluate the count attribute in each resource block.
-3. If the instance_type variable matches the condition in the count attribute, Terraform will create the specified number of EC2 instances.
+3. If the instance_name variable matches the condition in the count attribute, Terraform will create the specified number of EC2 instances.
-4. If the instance_type variable does not match the condition, the count attribute will be set to 0, and no instances will be created.
+4. If the instance_name variable does not match the condition, the count attribute will be set to 0, and no instances will be created.